Review of MedSailors Croatia Discovery: A Week Sailing from Split

 Our first proper sailing trip (not counting a day trip we did in Koh Samui, Thailand) was on the MedSailors Croatia Discovery route, starting from Split.

 The trip itinerary and package we detail in this article costs upwards of 900 USD, depending on the room type.
-And it includes 6 nights of staying on a yacht, a professional skipper, breakfasts and lunches, a stand-up paddleboard, and lots of fun.
+And it includes 6 nights of staying on a yacht, a professional skipper, breakfasts, a stand-up paddleboard, and lots of fun.

 FUN FACT